 chosen before the foundation of the world -- These verses go with verse

-foundation of the world.
-God knew us before the world was, and selected us as
+saying that God knew us before the foundation of the world, and selected us as

 is based on the work of Christ.
 He is creating the circumstances and preparing